quipuapp/api-v1-docs/source/includes/_invoices.md

 Attr. name |  Constraints
 ---------- |  -----------
-kind | REQUIRED <br> Accepted values: `income` or `expenses` number | For income invoices we recommend leave it blank, and Quipu will assign it.<br>For income invoices must be unique within a fiscal year.<br>For expense invoices must be unique within a fiscal year for the invoice supplier. issue_date | REQUIRED <br> Format: `YYYY-mm-dd` due_dates | Format: an array of dates with format `YYYY-mm-dd` paid_at  | Format: `YYYY-mm-dd`
+kind | REQUIRED <br> Accepted values: `income` or `expenses` filling_number | For income invoices we recommend leave it blank, and Quipu will assign it.<br>For income invoices must be unique within a fiscal year.<br>For expense invoices must be unique within a fiscal year for the invoice supplier. issue_date | REQUIRED <br> Format: `YYYY-mm-dd` due_dates | Format: an array of dates with format `YYYY-mm-dd` paid_at  | Format: `YYYY-mm-dd`